 Deep into the earth I go.
 Deep into the darkness where hell lives.
 I go in deep because where I am now requires me to be there.
-In order to go Through It I must first face it and expel the debris.
-I’ve had to think about not only where his head was at the time of his completed suicide: I’ve had to think about what I was thinking before I knew he’d done, as I call it, “the deed.”
+In order to go through it, I must first face it and expel the debris.
+I’ve had to think about not only where his head was at the time of his completed suicide; I’ve had to think about what I was thinking before I knew he’d done, as I call it, “the deed.”

 We had a deal.
 At least I thought we had a deal, and for my part, it seemed like the right thing to do.
 (Had he kept the first part of the deal I’d now be in jail!)
-The deal was that: he’d come and talk to me and tell me that he was going to attempt and complete suicide.
+The deal was that he’d come and talk to me and tell me that he was going to attempt and complete suicide.
 The second half of the deal was that I would not be the one to find him dead.
 The deal wasn’t realistic.

-Had Jon told me about his plan I would have been legally obligated to stop him.
+Had Jon told me about his plan, I would have been legally obligated to stop him.
 I would have needed to get him to the hospital.
-On August 28th that is where my head was.
+On August 28th, that is where my head was.
 I was going to have him forcibly, if needed, hospitalized.
-The numbers indicate that those who go into the hospital come out with more energy and actually in a place where they are more likely to carry out a plan.
-In Jon’s mind going to the hospital wasn’t an option.
-Going there by force was most assuredly, less of an option.
+The numbers indicate that those who go into the hospital come out with more energy and, actually, in a place where they are more likely to carry out a plan.
+In Jon’s mind, going to the hospital wasn’t an option.
+Going there by force was, most assuredly, less of an option.
 He spent all day Saturday and Sunday morning making the final decision to leave.
-From his notes it wasn’t an easy choice.
-In the end it wasn’t a long letter that he left on the dining room table but rather a short note that said he loved me.
-The letters were his thoughts on the “why now.”
-I had to read between the lines to understand it as even in dying he couldn’t show it all.
-He had, over the years, shared everything thus I was able to understand what he couldn’t even write.
+From his notes, it wasn’t an easy choice.
+In the end it wasn’t a long letter that he left on the dining room table, but rather a short note that said he loved me.
+The letters were his thoughts on the “Why now?”
+I had to read between the lines to understand it, as even in dying, he couldn’t show it all.
+He had, over the years, shared everything; thus, I was able to understand what he couldn’t even write.
 The note was two short sentences.
 In small print, so as not to detract from the content of the note, he told me where to find his body.

 He kept the second half of our agreement.
 I did not open the door to the shed where he was.
-The police broke the glass to open the door which had been locked from the inside.
+The police broke the glass to open the door, which had been locked from the inside.
 This kept me from using a key to open the door myself.
-(Yes, on realizing where he was I grabbed the key that hung by the door and went out to attempt to open the shed.)
+(Yes, on realizing where he was, I grabbed the key that hung by the door and went out to attempt to open the shed.)

-To give you some idea of where my head was during all of this I asked a really stupid question.
-“Did he hang himself?”
+To give you some idea of where my head was during all of this, I asked a really stupid question: “Did he hang himself?”
 OK, I knew that there was no way to hang himself in that shed, and we didn’t have the type of rope that would have held for hanging.
 My head was pretty discombobulated by that time.
-His body was whole and for that I’m thankful.
+His body was whole, and for that I’m thankful.

 I share all of this because I had to begin from this point and go forward.
 I’m grateful that I had been spared the trauma of finding him.
 I was lucky that way.

 Why didn’t I see it coming?
 Sometimes you just don’t see it because the person is extremely skilled at hiding it from you.
 Sometimes the words are too scary for the person to utter.
-In so many ways what a person who is seriously planning suicide is going to have to speak is the truth that says I’m going to take my life.
-I’m going to go to a place that is so unthinkable that speaking the words is a hard act to contemplate.
-I’m taking so much control that when I complete this act I can’t reverse it.
+In so many ways, what a person who is seriously planning suicide is going to have to speak is the truth that says “I’m going to take my life.
+I’m going to go to a place that is so unthinkable, that speaking the words is a hard act to contemplate.
+I’m taking so much control that when I complete this act, I can’t reverse it.”

 This does not mean that everyone who completes suicide takes themselves to a place of hate for those who they love.
 I don’t think most souls who complete or attempt suicide would think in this manner.
 There is some evidence that points to those who attempt and complete suicide having tears in their eyes.
 That tells me that they don’t go where Jon went.

 Suicide leaves a legacy of damage.
-Your spouse, partner, parents, siblings, children, extended family and friends are left to sort out the mess and damage.
+Your spouse, partner, parents, siblings, children, extended family, and friends are left to sort out the mess and damage.

 Let me start off with the “what to say” response.
 Firstly, this is the unthinkable act.
-The reality is that people do consider the existential ultimate powder.
+The reality is that people do consider the existential ultimate power.
 People who hurt badly enough, perceive the solution of suicide as a fix-it for a life with too much pain of whatever type it is they are dealing with; these souls do go to the ultimate place.
-They do consider suicide and for some, they act.
+They do consider suicide, and for some, they act.

-So what do you say to someone who is faced with processing their loved-ones completed suicide?
+So what do you say to someone who is faced with processing their loved-one’s completed suicide?

-In writing this I wrote a list of the do’s and don’ts.
-The problem is the list is MY of do and don’t items.
+In writing this, I wrote a list of the do’s and don’ts.
+The problem is, the list is of MY do and don’t items.
 So I’ll keep it simple.
 Do show empathy.
-That means do what THEY need not what you think you’d want.
+That means do what THEY need, not what you think you’d want.

-Be honest and tell them that you don’t understand but that you will listen and try to learn and be in the moment with them.
+Be honest and tell them that you don’t understand, but that you will listen and try to learn and be in the moment with them.

-If you offer support make certain that it is support you can follow through with.
+If you offer support, make certain that it is support you can follow through with.

 My one huge DON’T is this: Don’t abandon them because you don’t know what to say.
 Say you love them, say you care, SAY SOMETHING!

-Secondly, I’ve been through one traumatic death before and having survived that I can tell you that this is different.
-Which leads me to explain what I call “the death bubble”
+Secondly, I’ve been through one traumatic death before, and having survived that, I can tell you that this is different—which leads me to explain what I call “the death bubble.”

 All death sends you into some kind of bubble.
-I don’t mean this in a negative way but rather the bubble has to exist in order to give you time to process the event.
-For some there is time to say goodbye and for others the death is sudden and unexpected.
-Still others must process some form of trauma along with death.
-Then there is completed suicide which is very different to process
+I don’t mean this in a negative way, but rather the bubble has to exist in order to give you time to process the event.
+For some there is time to say goodbye, and for others the death is sudden and unexpected.
+Still, others must process some form of trauma along with death.
+Then there is completed suicide, which is very different to process.

-We go home to an empty home, someone missing at the table, someone we can no longer speak to or in some cases we go home relieved that person is no longer there.
+We go home to an empty home, someone missing at the table, someone we can no longer speak to, or in some cases we go home relieved that person is no longer there.
 But still we leave the bubble.